KitHaywood/KitHaywood/README.md

   - Can existing metrics be built on, tweaked, combined or expedited?
   - Can new metrics be built from scratch to work in tandem with any in current operation?
-  - Can we reduce noise, randomness, latency or error in results or signals?
+  - Can we reduce noise, latency, error or cost in results or signals?
   - Can we reduce risk of loss or failure by running real-world testing in an extensive manner to validate our insights?
   - Will this project be appropriate, robust and accessible to any future developers who might be involved?

+I hope that we can share ideas, collaborate knowledge & resources and make some profitable services - please reach out!

 <p align="center">
   <img src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=KitHaywood&theme=radical" />
 </p>

 ## Metrics
 <d align="center">